CiwGAN and fiwGAN: Encoding information in acoustic data to model lexical learning with Generative Adversarial Networks: Introduction

-In this paper, we focus on evaluation and interpretation of generated outputs rather than on the networks' discriminative performance.
-This brings some limitations -- comparing how well a GAN-based unsupervised lexical learner performs on word discrimination tasks compared to the autoencoder models is left for future work.
+The ideal cognitive model of lexical learning would include both the production and the perception aspect.
+Here we focus on evaluating generated outputs and on the interpretability of the latent space; we leave the question of how the Q-network performs on lexical item identification/discrimination for future work.
+This brings some limitations in terms of model comparison --- we lack information on how well a GAN-based unsupervised lexical learner performs on word discrimination tasks compared to, for example, the autoencoder architecture.
 It is reasonable to assume that GAN-based models would perform worse on word discrimination tasks compared to autoencoders in which both the encoder and decoder have direct access to the training data.
-The Generator and the Q-network in the proposed architecture do not have a direct access to the training data --- the Generator has only a very indirect access to the data by being trained on maximizing error of the Discriminator that aims to estimate Wasserstein distance between generated and real data.
+The Generator and the Q-network in the proposed architecture do not have a direct access to the training data --- the Generator has only a very indirect access to the data by being trained on maximizing the error of the Discriminator that aims to estimate Wasserstein distance between generated and real data.
 Additionally, the fiwGAN and ciwGAN models proposed here have substantially more reduced latent representations (from 5 to 13 variables total).
 This likely negatively affects the word discrimination, and as such, the evaluation of discrimination is left for future work.

-While the proposed architecture does allow for a transparent evaluation of word discrimination (e.g.~by testing the Q-network on ABX tasks), the advantage of focusing on generated outputs is that we can evaluate performance of the networks in novel ways, and thus, focus on interpretability of the latent space in deep convolutional networks.
 Another advantage of the GAN architecture is that the networks generate innovative data rather than replicates of data.
 We can thus probe learning by analyzing how GANs innovate, how they violate data distributions, and what can these innovative outputs tell us about their learning.
-Additionally, we focus on exploring how manipulating the latent space (as proposed in \citealt{begus19}) can elicit generation of unique lexical items at categorical levels; what effects individual latent variables have on outputs; and what this manipulation can tell us about lexical learning in deep convolutional networks.
+Additionally, we focus on exploring how manipulating the latent space (as proposed in \citealt{begus19}) can elicit generation of unique lexical items at categorical levels, what effects individual latent variables have on outputs, and what this manipulation can tell us about lexical learning in deep convolutional networks.